 In women, cancer treatment can affect eggs, hormone levels, or the functioning of the ovaries, uterus or cervix.
 There is also a risk of developing premature menopause.
 Multiple factors compound the issue, like age and type of treatment.

-The long-term effects of chemotherapy and radiation therapy also depend on the drugs used and the size and location of the radiation field.
-Many chemotherapy drugs are toxic to the follicles that house the eggs in the ovaries and can interfere with or interrupt normal ovulation.
-This can then lead to premature menopause in young women.
-Radiation therapy is most damaging when the radiation field is near the ovaries.
+Many chemotherapy drugs are toxic to the follicles that house the eggs in the ovaries and can interfere normal ovulation, Dr. Masri adds.
+“Chemotherapy can impede the ovaries' ability to produce estrogen.
+This can then lead to premature menopause in young women.”

 Fertility after cancer

-“It is our hope and goal that every patient has the ability to resume normal life after treatment.
-For some, this means starting a family, and for others, it means adding to their family through infertility treatment or exploring the possibility of adoption.
+Women are encouraged to protect their choices for the future, including the ability to start or grow their family after cancer treatment.
+“It is our hope and goal that every patient has the ability to resume normal life after treatment,” Dr. Masri says.
+“For some, this means starting a family, and for others, it means adding to their family through infertility treatment or exploring the possibility of adoption.
 Whatever the choice may be, we encourage patients to set goals for a hopeful future.
+Fertility preservation is a very viable option, so it is important for women to be educated about these options.”

 Fertility preservation options